-Credit Card Receivables-The Company sells a majority of the credit card receivables originated by Comenity Bank to WFN Credit Company, LLC, which in turn sells them to the WFN Trusts as part of a securitization program.
-The Company also sells its credit card receivables originated by Comenity Capital Bank to World Financial Capital Credit Company, LLC which in turn sells them to the WFC Trust.
+Credit Card and Loan Receivables-The Company sells a majority of the credit card receivables originated by Comenity Bank to WFN Credit Company, LLC, which in turn sells them to the WFN Trusts as part of a securitization program.
+The Company also sells its credit card receivables originated by Comenity

+Capital Bank to World Financial Capital Credit Company, LLC which in turn sells them to the WFC Trust.
 The credit card receivables sold to each of the trusts are restricted for securitization investors.

-Credit card receivables consist of credit card receivables held for investment and credit card receivables held for sale, if any.
-All new originations of credit card receivables (except for the amount of new credit card receivables related to existing securitized portfolios transferred to the WFN Trusts or the WFC Trust during the term of a securitization) are deemed to be held for investment at origination because management has the intent and ability to hold them for the foreseeable future.
-Management makes judgments about the Company's ability to fund these credit card receivables through means other than securitization, such as money market deposits, certificates of deposit and other borrowings.
-In determining what constitutes the foreseeable future, management considers the short average life and homogenous nature of the Company's credit card receivables.
-In assessing whether these credit card receivables continue to be held for investment, management also considers capital levels and scheduled maturities of funding instruments used.
-Management believes that the assertion regarding its intent and ability to hold credit card receivables for the foreseeable future can be made with a high degree of certainty given the maturity distribution of the Company's money market deposits, certificates of deposit and other funding instruments; the historic ability to replace maturing certificates of deposits and other borrowings with new deposits or borrowings; and historic credit card payment activity.
-Due to the homogenous nature of credit card receivables, amounts are classified as held for investment on an individual client portfolio basis.
+Credit card and loan receivables consist of credit card and loan receivables held for investment and credit card and loan receivables held for sale, if any.
+All new originations of credit card and loan receivables (except for the amount of new credit card receivables related to existing securitized portfolios transferred to the WFN Trusts or the WFC Trust during the term of a securitization and those originations associated with agreements with subsidiaries of eBay, Inc., further discussed in Note 4, "Credit Card and Loan Receivables,") are deemed to be held for investment at origination because management has the intent and ability to hold them for the foreseeable future.
+Management makes judgments about the Company's ability to fund these credit card and loan receivables through means other than securitization, such as money market deposits, certificates of deposit and other borrowings.
+In determining what constitutes the foreseeable future, management considers the short average life and homogenous nature of the Company's credit card and loan receivables.
+In assessing whether these credit card and loan receivables continue to be held for investment, management also considers capital levels and scheduled maturities of funding instruments used.
+Management believes that the assertion regarding its intent and ability to hold credit card and loan receivables for the foreseeable future can be made with a high degree of certainty given the maturity distribution of the Company's money market deposits, certificates of deposit and other funding instruments; the historic ability to replace maturing certificates of deposits and other borrowings with new deposits or borrowings; and historic credit card payment activity.
+Due to the homogenous nature of credit card and loan receivables, amounts are classified as held for investment on an individual client portfolio basis.

-Credit card receivables held for sale are determined on an individual client portfolio basis.
+Credit card and loan receivables held for sale are determined on an individual client portfolio basis.
 The Company carries these assets at the lower of aggregate cost or fair value.
 Cash flows associated with credit card portfolios that are purchased with the intent to sell are included in cash flows from operating activities.
-Cash flows associated with credit card receivables originated or purchased for investment are classified as investing cash flows, regardless of a subsequent change in intent.
+Cash flows associated with credit card and loan receivables originated or purchased for investment are classified as investing cash flows, regardless of a subsequent change in intent.

-Allowance for Loan Loss-The Company maintains an allowance for loan loss at a level that is appropriate to absorb probable losses inherent in credit card receivables.
+Allowance for Loan Loss-The Company maintains an allowance for loan loss at a level that is appropriate to absorb probable losses inherent in credit card and loan receivables.
 The allowance for loan loss covers forecasted uncollectable principal as well as unpaid interest and fees.
 The allowance for loan loss is evaluated monthly for adequacy.

-In estimating the allowance for principal loan losses, management utilizes a migration analysis of delinquent and current credit card receivables.
-Migration analysis is a technique used to estimate the likelihood that a credit card receivable will progress through the various stages of delinquency and to charge-off.
+In estimating the allowance for principal loan losses, management utilizes a migration analysis of delinquent and current credit card and loan receivables.
+Migration analysis is a technique used to estimate the likelihood that a credit card or loan receivable will progress through the various stages of delinquency and to charge-off.
 The allowance is maintained through an adjustment to the provision for loan loss.
 Charge-offs of principal amounts, net of recoveries are deducted from the allowance.